msinghal10/msinghal10.github.io/_pages/about.md

 Recent News
 ======

+<span style="color:blue"> October 2025:</span> I am part of The NULab for Digital Humanities and Computational Social Science.

 <span style="color:blue"> September 2025:</span> Our poster titled "Characteristics of technology-facilitated abuse and safety strategies discussed in the Reddit community, r/stalking" has been accepted to Society for Social Work and Research Conference 2026.